4d/go-mobile/docs/project-definition/actions.md

 You can easily interact with native apps by using custom input controls, which follow the same logic as [Labels & Icons custom formatters](labels-and-icons.md) with native code.

-To do so, you can create your own input controls with native code, or you can download a few input controls from our [Github gallery](https://4d-go-mobile.github.io/gallery/#/type/input-control), depending on what you need for your app.
-Drop them into a specific "inputControls" folder (`mybase/Resources/mobile/inputControls`).
+To do so, you can create your own input controls with native code, or you can download input controls from our [Github gallery](https://4d-go-mobile.github.io/gallery/#/type/input-control), depending on what you need for your app.
+Drop them into the "inputControls" folder (`mybase/Resources/mobile/inputControls`).
 They will then be available and selectable from the project editor input controls menu, in the parameter properties of the action.

 For example, if you want to get a client's phone number from your mobile contact list, the *phoneContact* input control template enables you to automatically fill your client's phone number field.